gbif/hp-swissnatcoll/en/how-to-publish-data.md

 <br>

-# How to navigate in the Data Aggregator
+# How to navigate in DAGI

 When [logging in](#log-in) the Data Aggregator, the platform opens on the [Collections page](#collections-page).